npragin/mnist-exploration-robot/Readme.md

 ### 2. Greedy Navigator
 A computationally efficient, myopic exploration strategy:
-- Moves to the brightest unvisited point in the map
+- Moves to the brightest unvisited point on the map
-  - Tie breaker: Moves to the neighboring cell with the most unseen neighbors
+  - Tiebreaker: Moves to the neighboring cell with the most unseen neighbors
-- When the digit is fully revealed or classification confidence exceeds 90%, navigates to the goal corresponding to the predicted digit
+- When the digit is fully revealed, or classification confidence exceeds 90%, navigates to the goal corresponding to the predicted digit

 ## Performance Analysis